sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 First, boot each type of node in your env. to determine:
 - Primary NIC name, e.g. ens192
 - Primary NIC mac address

+Note: if you don't know the exact actual network interface name, specify any name and nmstate will configure the device name it finds.

 Use the network interface name and its mac address to configure the install-config.yaml file